 Merzenich and his company Posit Science have created one of computerized brain fitness programs commercially available today, the Posit Science Brain Fitness Program, which has been reseached for effictiveness in the IMPACT study, published in April of 2009.

-The Posit Science folks say that a computerized brain fitness programs can be a significant aid in the neurogenesis and neuroplasticity hunt, if the program provides the right kind of challenge and feedback.
+The Posit Science folks say that a computerized brain fitness programs can be a significant aid in the brain neurogenesis and neuroplasticity hunt, if the program provides the right kind of challenge and feedback.

 Dr. Merzinich is quite specific about that, so as you evaluate computerized brain fitness as part of your antiaging program, then be sure to look at whether your desired program is a game or a novel learning tool.